aka411/WebGLEngine/README.md

 ## To run it
 - Just clone the project folder to your PC.
-- Then open the index.html file.
+- Then open the index file.